The 15 Best Things to Do in Brussels, Belgium

 Is Brussels worth visiting?

 Absolutely!
-There are plenty of things to do in Brussels to occupy you for a few days, and it’s really accessible, which contributes to a great visit.
+There are plenty of things to do in Brussels to keep you occupied for a few days, and it’s highly accessible, which contributes to a great visit.

 What is Brussels famous for?

-As well as being home to numerous European Union institutions, such as NATO headquarters, Brussels is also known for its medieval Grand Place, Manneken Pis statue, and Atomium structure.
+In addition to housing numerous European Union institutions, such as NATO headquarters, Brussels is known for its medieval Grand Place, Manneken Pis statue, and Atomium.

 How many days do I need in Brussels?

-This depends on what sort of trip you’re looking for, but we’d recommend at least three days so that you have enough time to explore all that Brussels has to offer.
+This depends on the type of trip you’re planning, but we recommend at least three days to explore all Brussels has to offer.
 It’s not a massive city in relation to its tourist attractions, but there are a lot of them to visit.

 20200417 Web Scans 6